ShugiSuong/Excel-dashboard-HR-dataset/README.md

 # Excel-dashboard-HR-dataset
-Interactive  dashboard built on Excel that reviews critical insights on different metrics of HR management Please download the HR dataset Excel file to interact with the dashboard and reveal the important findings included
+Interactive dashboards built on Excel review critical insights on different HR management metrics.
+Please download the HR dataset Excel file to interact with the dashboard and reveal the important findings included.

 Here are some snapshots
 ## Overview dashboard
 <img width="623" alt="HR dashboard" src="https://github.com/user-attachments/assets/e4040a3c-6716-49a6-99d2-fc16d385d6f4" />